hanwendong1/AVS463-f20/content/5-Other-Resources.md

 ## Government Documents
 When searching the library catalog, you can filter the results by `Government Documents` under `Resource Type`.
 These documents are located on the library basement.
 You can click [this link](https://www.lib.uidaho.edu/find/govdocs/) or email <a href = "mailto: rattebur@uidaho.edu">Rami Attebury</a> to learn more about how to access government documents.

 You can use Google to search for government documents as well.
 Add `site:gov` at the end of your keyword search terms will yield results from government webpages.
+For instance, if your topic is on **Contribution of dairy industry to greenhouse gases**, you can search for *i.	dairy AND "greenhouse gas" site:gov*.

 ## Data and Statistics
 If you are looking for contextual background information and overview of issue at stake for your presentation, consider incorporating some data and statistics on production, consumption, price, or standards of dairy products: